Sixth Term Examination Paper

-The Sixth Term Examination Papers in Mathematics, often referred to as STEP, is currently a university admissions test for undergraduate courses with significant mathematical content - most notably for Mathematics at the University of Cambridge.
-Starting from 2024, STEP will be administered by OCR, replacing CAAT, who was responsible for administering STEP in previous years.
+The Sixth Term Examination Paper (commonly referred to as STEP) is a university mathematics-based admissions test for undergraduate courses with significant mathematical content, most notably for applying to study mathematics at the University of Cambridge.
+Since 2024, STEP was administered by OCR, replacing CAAT, who was responsible for administering STEP in previous years.
 Being after the reply date for universities in the UK, STEP is typically taken as part of a conditional offer for an undergraduate place.
 There are also a small number of candidates who sit STEP as a challenge.
-The papers are designed to test ability to answer questions similar in style to undergraduate Mathematics.
+The papers are designed to test ability to answer questions similar in style to undergraduate mathematics.

-The official users of STEP in Mathematics at present are the University of Cambridge, Imperial College London, and the University of Warwick.
+The official users of STEP in mathematics at present are the University of Cambridge, Imperial College London, and the University of Warwick.
 Since the 2025 entry application cycle, the STEP exams have been superseded by the TMUA exam at Imperial College London and the University of Warwick.
 Candidates applying to study mathematics at the University of Cambridge are almost always required to take STEP as part of the terms of their conditional offer.
 In addition, other courses at Cambridge with a large mathematics component, such as Economics and Engineering, occasionally require STEP.
 Candidates applying to study Mathematics or closely related subjects at the University of Warwick can take STEP as part of their offer.
-Imperial College London may require it for Computing applicants as well as Mathematics applicants who either did not take MAT or achieved a borderline score in it.
+Imperial College London may require it for Computing applicants as well as mathematics applicants who either did not take MAT or achieved a borderline score in it.

-A typical STEP offer for a candidate applying to read mathematics at the University of Cambridge would be at least a grade 1 in both STEP 2 and STEP 3, though - depending on individual circumstances - some colleges may only require a grade 1 in either STEP.
+A typical STEP offer for a candidate applying to read mathematics at the University of Cambridge would be at least a grade 1 in both STEP 2 and STEP 3, though – depending on individual circumstances – some colleges may only require a grade 1 in either STEP.
 Candidates applying to the University of Warwick to read mathematics, or joint subjects such as MORSE, can use a grade 2 from either STEP as part of their offer.
 Imperial typically requires a grade 2 in STEP 2 and/or STEP 3.

 History

 Before 2003, STEP was available for a wide range of subjects.
-In 1989, for instance, the full list of subjects offered was: Biology, Chemistry, Economics, English Literature, French, General Studies, Geography, Geology, German, Greek, History, Italian, Latin, Mathematics, Further Mathematics, Music, Physics, Religious Studies, Russian, and Spanish.
-STEP in Mathematics are the only ones now in use.
+In 1989, for instance, the full list of subjects offered was: biology, chemistry, economics, English literature, French, general studies, geography, geology, German, Greek, history, Italian, Latin, mathematics, further mathematics, music, physics, religious studies, Russian, and Spanish.
+STEP in mathematics is the only one now in use.
 Two (three prior to the discontinuation of STEP 1 in 2019) STEP in Mathematics are set each year, and are both sat during the school summer examination cycle (usually in June).